laraluys/MLOps4ECM_day1/Model/tutorials/optuna_and_mlflow_combination.md

 ## MLflow Server

 Here is what your MLflow server will look like when we have implemented the nested MLflow experiments.
 As you can see, there is first our main experiment: "Neural_Network".
 Next to this experiment there is a +-sign.
 If you uncollapse this, you find the different trials of the optuna study.
-Everything else (the metrics and artifacts) are then located in the same places as if you did not use nested experiments.
+Everything else (the metrics and artifacts) is located in the same places as if you did not use nested experiments.

 ![Mlflow_nested_experiments](images/mlflow_sixth.png)